 But on the other hand, if you are reading this review, chances are high that you don’t have a Hugo yet.
 So here’s my take on a simplified user guide so you know right away how to use Hugo when you hold it in your hands for the first time – at home or a meeting.

 If you’re a Windows user, you will have to install the included drivers on the provided USB stick.
 If you’re an Apple user, you can plug and play.

 This is the backside.
 The power button is easy to find.
-Once you remembered that the HD USB is close to the power switch while the SD USB is by itself, there should not be any questions about the input connections.
+Once you remember that the HD USB is close to the power switch while the SD USB is by itself, there should not be any questions about the input connections.

 The button on the far left toggles the various inputs.
 It defaults to HD USB after every boot.
 The cycle goes as follows:

 HD USB > SD USB > Toslink > Coax > Bluetooth > HD USB

 The button next to it toggles crossfeed at various levels.
 The cycle goes: